diegocgaona/Get_Data_Course_Assignment/README.md

 **Prerequisites:**
-The UCI HAR Dataset must be extractedin a directory named "UCI HAR Dataset" The required packages need to be instaled: dplyr, plyr, data.table, reshape2.
+The UCI HAR Dataset must be extractedin a directory named "UCI HAR Dataset" The required packages need to be instaled: dplyr, plyr, reshape2.

 **Observations about the script:**
 The script is commented to easy understand, in the final is created a file: datatidy.txt with the tidy data.
 I used only the variables containing "mean()" and std(), because i think this is the more useful data.
-I used the option for the long form. (but if you want, ommiting the line 74, will get the wide form data)
+I used the option for the long form. (but if you want, ommiting the line 62, will get the wide form data)
 The data meets the tidy data principles from http://vita.had.co.nz/papers/tidy-data.pdf.

 **To read the file in R:**